Swami and Friends

-Swami and Friends is the first of a series of novels written by R. K. Narayan (1906–2001), English language novelist from India.
-The novel, the first book Narayan wrote, is set in British India in a fictional town called Malgudi.
-The second and third books in the trilogy are The Bachelor of Arts and The English Teacher.
+Swami and Friends is a 1935 novel by R. K. Narayan, marking his debut as an English-language novelist from India.
+It is the first book in a trilogy set in the fictional town of Malgudi during British India.
+The novel is followed by The Bachelor of Arts and The English Teacher, completing the trilogy.

 The novel follows a ten-year-old schoolboy, Swaminathan, and his attempts to court the favour of a much wealthier schoolboy, Rajam.

-Malgudi Schooldays is a slightly abridged version of Swami and Friends, and includes two additional stories featuring Swami from Malgudi Days and Under the Banyan Tree.
+Malgudi Schooldays is a slightly abridged version of Swami and Friends, and includes two additional stories featuring Swami from Malgudi Days and Under the Banyan Tree (1985).

 Summary

 Swaminathan is a lazy schoolboy who lives with his father, mother, and grandmother in Malgudi.
 He attends the Albert Mission School with his friends Samuel, Sankar, Somu, and Mani.
-The arrival of a new student, Rajam -- the son of a wealthy police superintendent -- threatens Swami's popularity.
+The arrival of a new student, Rajam—the son of a wealthy police superintendent—threatens Swami's popularity.
 After an initial rivalry, Swami and Rajam reconcile and become friends.

 A protest, part of Gandhi's non-cooperative movement, erupts through the town.
-Swami, participating in the protests, breaks the window of the headmaster's room.
+Swaminathan, participating in the protests, breaks the window of the headmaster's room.
 Rajam's father leads a violent crackdown of the protest.
 The next day, a distressed Swami runs away from the school after the headmaster vows to punish participating students.
 He is subsequently expelled from Albert Mission and is compelled to enroll in the stricter and more rigorous Board High School.

-Rajam and Swami start a cricket club, gathering friends together for practice after school, in which Swami is chronically tardy due to his relatively late-afternoon dismissal from Board High School.
+Rajam and Swaminathan start a cricket club, gathering friends together for practice after school, in which Swami is chronically tardy due to his relatively late-afternoon dismissal from Board High School.
 With a match scheduled, Swami pleads with his new headmaster to allow him to leave class early; he refuses.
 An undeterred Swami is caught committing truancy after asking a doctor to write a note of absence and is beaten and expelled by the headmaster.

 Now expelled from two schools, and fearing his father's wrath at home, Swami runs away from town.
 Becoming lost and hungry, Swami regrets his decision.
 Meanwhile, Swami's father attempts to locate his missing son.
 Swami is discovered by a man carrying a cart who promptly contacts his parents.
 Swami's relief at returning home turns to dismay when his friends report that they have lost their cricket game, and Rajam declares the end of their friendship.

 One night, Mani informs Swami that Rajam and his family are relocating to another city.
 Swami wakes up early the next day to attempt to reconcile and bid his farewell to Rajam, gifting him a copy of Hans Christen Anderson's Fairy Tales.
 He asks Rajam, as the train speeds away, if he would ever return, but his reply is drowned out by the sound of the locomotive.
 Swami weeps, wondering if Rajam would ever think of him again.